samsaradog/prolog_ttt/README.md

     $ sudo port install swi-prolog

 You may get some error messages at this point, and will have to deal with them appropriately.
-Most likely though, you can probably just move into the directory where you cloned this archive and type:
+Most likely though, even with the errors, you can probably just move into the directory where you cloned this archive and type:

     $ swipl